 - SAMHSA has a useful tool for locating detox centers near you

 Dihydrocodeine and other opioids can be very addictive.
-If you or someone you know struggles with opioid addiction, take the first steps toward treatment by calling The Recovery Village Palm Beach today.
+If you or someone you know struggles with opioid addiction, take the first steps toward treatment by calling The Recovery Village Palm Beach at Baptist Health today.
 We can help you find a treatment plan and recovery program that works well for your situation.